carpentries-incubator/git-novice-branch-pr/_episodes/08-conflict.md

 {: .bash}

 ~~~
-[master 5ae9631] Add a line about the daylight on Mars.
+[main 5ae9631] Add a line about the daylight on Mars.
  1 file changed, 1 insertion(+)
 ~~~
 {: .output}

-We can then examine the commit history of the `master` branch.
+We can then examine the commit history of the `main` branch.

 ~~~
 $ git log --oneline